 possible to add a fibre mode (6 to 8 fibres, depending on setup and/or

 mode) fed by the FLAMES positioner to its Red Arm only.
 Only the three

-standard UVES Red setups are offered, with central wavelength of 520,
+standard UVES Red setups are offered, with central wavelength of 520 (6FIB),

 The standard readout mode of FLAMES-UVES is 225 kHz (unbinned) which ensures low readout noise.
 As of P76 a high-speed readout mode (625 kHz, unbinned, low gain) with increased readout noise but less overheads is offered in visitor mode only.
-No pipeline support is available in this mode.
+For this mode, the pipeline reduction quality has not been certified and it is not monitored as for the standard mode.

 With an aperture on the sky of 1 arcsec, the fibres project onto 5 UVES pixels giving a resolving power of 47000.
 For faint objects and depending on the spectral region, one or more fibres can be devoted to recording the sky contribution.
 In addition, for the 580 nm setup only, a separate calibration fibre is available to acquire simultaneous ThAr calibration spectra.
 This allows very accurate radial velocity determinations.
 In this configuration, 7 fibres remain available for targets on sky.

 Full list of instrument setups in the FLAMES User manual

 |Spectrograph||Mode||N. Of Objects||Aperture ('')||Resolving Power (*)||Spectral Band [nm] (**)|